 This tool is especially important if you have pets because babies love to grab fur and hair.
 Gentle can also save someone’s dangling jewelry or long hair.
 Most importantly, gentle will continue to grow with their social skills and applying the word when interacting with friends.
 When the toddler is in full force mode trying to plow the others over…. they will understand they need to be gentle around peers or children younger than them.

 5. Feelings: Reading books about feelings while acting them out helps baby understand the differences between: happy, sad, frustrated, angry, excited…. and the list goes on.

 When baby expresses happiness let them know, “You are feeling happy.”

 If they fall and cry help them communicate what they are feeling, “Ouchie.
 That hurt.
 I’m sorry you are sad.”

-You can help them find solutions to deal with their feelings and if they don’t want your help or need space before communicating… understand and respect it.
+You can help them find solutions to deal with their feelings.
+If your child expresses that they don’t want your help or need space before communicating feelings, understand and respect it while vocalizing it.
 Trust me, they’ll come to you.

-Sometimes, one of the hardest things for us to remember, as adults, that these little people have big thoughts and feelings that working out can be complicated.
+Sometimes, one of the hardest things for us to remember, as adults, is that these little people have big thoughts and feelings.
+Working out their feelings can be complicated.
 As adults, we are here to guide our children.
 We are here to explain this new world they’ve been born into.